-After "Disk Management" loads, you'll see a pop-up to Initialize Disk if you've added a new drive or created a new array.
+After "Disk Management" loads, you'll see a pop-up to Initialize Disk if you've added a new drive.

 Generally, it's recommended to select "GPT," unless you need backwards compatibility with an old OS or PC.
 When you've made your choice, click "OK."